Inside Russia’s ‘Kafka-esque’ Mass Kidnapping Scheme

 Tatyana and Yelena, two grandmothers from Mariupol, are among the most gut-wrenching examples.
 Their toddler granddaughter, Nastya, vanished along with both of her parents when the city came under heavy shelling on March 12, according to Verstka.
 The building Nastya lived in with both parents—the daughter and son of Tatyana and Yelena—burned up after taking a direct hit, but none of their bodies were found in the wreckage.

-Five months later, Tatyana told Verstka, she spotted a little girl she was sure was Nastya being described as an “orphan” in footage aired by Russian state media last month that showed Ukrainian kids who’d supposedly lost their entire families being taken in by their new adoptive Russian families near Moscow.
+Five months later, Tatyana told Verstka, she spotted a little girl she was sure was Nastya being described as an “orphan” in footage aired by Russian state media last month that showed Ukrainian kids being taken in by their new adoptive Russian families near Moscow.

 She recalled her husband searching the house for a sedative to calm her down.
 After sending Yelena the footage, she too agreed it was the missing granddaughter.